Five Offbeat Ideas for Valentine’s Day

 Catch some indie tunes

-If your idea of a perfect date involves a few great bands and a beer, Toronto’s sixteenth Wavelength Festival, dedicated to showcasing emerging, local acts, is running from February 12th to 14th and it wants you.
+If your idea of a perfect date involves a few great bands and a beer, Toronto’s Wavelength Festival, dedicated to showcasing emerging, local acts.

 Geek out in a completely organized manner

-There are many conventions and events in TO for being a geek.
+There are many conventions and events in Toronto for being a geek.
 But GeekFest is possibly the first short film festival solely about being a geek.

-Running at the Cinecycle space on Spadina south of Queen, the first annual GeekFest is a mix of short films, documentaries, and talks on LARPing, science, steampunk, Ingress, firefly conservation, and Vikings (yes, Vikings).
+GeekFest is a mix of short films, documentaries, and talks on LARPing, science, steampunk, Ingress, firefly conservation, and much more.
 If your idea of a great time is learning something entirely, fascinatingly new, this is a date opportunity that’s pretty much impossible to pass up.

 Cook something